chiappo98/fast_detector_Response/README.md

 The number of jobs is computed as `eventNumber/jobSize`.

 For each job, different output files will be generated.
 The name of the files will be followed by the number of the job, *i.e. response_10.drdf*.

+### Response configuration

+As I explained in the [How it works](#how-it-works) section, the simulation of the detector response is done considering several characteristics of the sensors, such as the dimesions of the cameras, PDE and cross-talk probability, etc.

+These parameters are stored in a `config.xml` file.
+The user is free to modify them according to the pysical properties of the sensors (which may change); in that my suggestion again is to create a *response_configs* folder to store the different configurations.

 ### Production folder